A urinary catheter is a hollow, partially flexible tube that collects urine from the bladder and leads to a drainage bag.

 The bags and valves of the legs should be changed every seven days.

 The bag can be attached to your right or left leg, depending on which side you find most comfortable.

-At night, you must place a larger bag.
+At night, you must place a giant bag.
 Your overnight bag should be attached to your leg bag or catheter valve.
 It should be placed on a stand next to your bed, near the floor, to collect urine while you sleep.

-Depending on the type of overnight bag you have, you may need to discard it in the morning or it may be emptied, cleaned and reused for up to a week.
+Depending on the type of overnight bag you have, you may need to discard it in the morning, or it may be emptied, cleaned, and reused for up to a week.

 The catheter should be removed and replaced at least every three months.
 This is usually done by a doctor or nurse, although sometimes it is possible to teach you or your caregiver how to do it.

 Having a long-term urinary catheter increases the risk of developing urinary tract infections (UTIs) and can also cause other problems, such as blockages.